srflaxu40/ansible-m31/README.md

 * You should now be in the ansible project with your pip modules installed.

+* *alternative* - just install awscli, and ansible with pip.

 ## Roles:

 * No network arch.
 (VPCs, subnets, etc) are created by these playbooks.
 These playbooks expect you have a VPC created with existing subnets.
 In order for certain roles to work (like openvpn), you must have a public subnet connected to your internet gateway (IGW) via a route table.
 This is necessary for instances created by the ec2.yml playbook that require a public subnet; a public subnet infers instances will have public IPs and direct access to your VPC's Internet Gateway (IGW).